-When we start journaling for self improvement, we record the day’s events and record our memories by writing down in a journal.
+Journaling is a tool we can use for self improvement, we record the day’s events and record our memories by writing down in a journal.

-We can use a journal to explore ourselves and grow as a person, and improve our mental wellbeing.
+We can use journaling to explore ourselves and grow as a person, and improve our mental wellbeing.

 The reason why it is beneficial to our mental health, is because it allows us to examine how we think and feel.

 Therefore we learn how our minds work, just by writing down what has happened in the days events.